IITH-Compilers/ml-llvm-project/README.md

 #### Try it out !!!

-> We assueme you have already done the setup and built the project.
+> We assume you have already done the setup and built the project.

 ```bash
 # ONNX command for inference: